 10 DIY Renovation Pitfalls to Avoid

-The top 10 mistakes that amateur do-it-yourselfers make, and how to avoid them:
+Before you pick up your toolkit, check out the top 10 mistakes that amateur do-it-yourselfers make, and how to avoid them:

 1. Underestimating Project Complexity

 Can I do this?
 This, by far, is the first question you should ask yourself.
 The answer you give will dictate how well you are prepared for your project.
 The project needs to be looked at with a global view: one that incorporates all your skills (or lack thereof) and the multitude of possibilities that the project may entail.

 The scope of the project and your skill set need to be aligned.
 Obviously, a bump-out kitchen remodel with all of its tasks is far less suitable for a newbie than a bathroom paint job, or installing a ceiling fan.

 2. Unrealistic Budget

 Unless you are very wealthy, you'll probably have a budget in mind.
 To ensure that potential unknowns are covered before work begins, allow a 15-20% budget surplus.
 This will ensure that you can complete the project without having to scramble near the end if things get more complicated than you first planned.